ChrstphrHll/npc_gen/students/Aksel Strohm.md

 ---
 # Aksel Strohm
 ### Description
-- Tiefling Sorcerer from Principality of the Palus Peoples
+- Tiefling Sorcerer from Aldercrown Empire
 - 7th year Assault student in Jettenia
 - long curly strawberry blond hair that's braided, Pale Green eyes, and Spring Green skin
 - Is Hypnotic and Impractical, and has Vengful as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes